Macrometacorp/docs/docs/search-views/semantic-search/queries/similar.md

 ### SIMILAR Examples

-The examples below illustrate different use cases of the `SIMILAR()` function, demonstrating how it can be applied to find similarities against a specified view or a set of vectors using different distance types and limits.
+The examples below illustrate different use cases of the `SIMILAR()` function, demonstrating how it can be applied to find similarities against a specified view using different distance types and limits.

 #### Example 1